TresAbhi/Redistributables/README.md

+# About
+This repository is owned by @CoolAbhi1290 ([website](https://coolabhi1290.github.io/)).
+This repository contents files that I want to deliver to certain people.
+All the files found in this repository can be downloaded without permission.
+I mean, that's the point of a repository!

-# Redistributables
+# Redistribution
-This repository contains files that can be redistributed with permission.
-If you get a direct link to a file from the owner of the repository, you can download it and you hold the permission to do anything with it.
-You are allowed to navigate the repository without permission, however, you may not download anything that you were not permitted to.
-You are also allowed to redistribute the files that qualify as accessible or are under your rights.
+This repository is available to everybody.
+You can download its contents and iterate it for your personal use.
+You may not redistribute the contents.
+You get access to redistribute the contents if you meet the audience mentioned in the `/users/<SOME USER>/README.md` file.